bhrnja/rock-paper-scissors/README.md

 # Rock, Paper, Scissors...
 Shoot!

 A short game of rock, paper, scissors played in the browser console (will be moved to an on-page experience) via JavaScript.
-Part of The Odin Project curriculum meant to introduce Javascript.
+Part of The Odin Project curriculum meant to introduce JavaScript.

 ## Goal & Lessons Learned

 This project was primarily done to teach me the foundations of JavaScript.
 Through it I learned how to work with functions to lessen repetition in my code.
 I learned how to work a JavaScript "for" loop that iterates on itself and keeps track of data values.
-I learned the importance of appended string and instructing the computer to select an array item at random.
+I learned the importance of appended strings and instructing the computer to select an array item at random.

-Most importantly, I learned how to see a project from start to finish with planning, pseudo-code, code restructuring, debugging, and code cleanup.
+Most importantly, I learned how to see a project from start to finish with planning, pseudo-code, code restructuring, debugging, code cleanup, and problem solving.

 ## Plans for Improvement